People & Culture of Darjeeling

 The Khampas who belonged to the Lepcha tribe are relatively recent immigrants from Tibet.
 They are Buddhists and dress like American cowboys.
 They are warrior group as opposed to the original Lepchas who are usually docile.

-The immigrants from Nepal, also known as Nepalis, speak Nepalese language and their religion is usually Hinduism.
+The immigrants from Nepal, known as Nepalese, speak Nepali language and their religion is usually Hinduism (although some communities like Tamangs and Sherpas also follow Buddhism).
 They comprise of a number of clans speaking different dialects.
 Among them are the Upadhyayas, the Thakurs, the Ranas, the Brahmins, Gurungs, Tamangs, Rais, Magars, Thapas and Newars.

 One of the ethnic groups of the Nepalese is the Gorkhas.
 Gorkhas contribute to the greater bulk of the hill people.
 They are popularly known as the 'martial race' as many of them found place in the Indian Army.
 The Gorkhas are identified by the possession of the traditional weapon 'Khukri' - a curved, decorated knife.
 A part of the Gorkha regiment was also transferred to the British Army.
 They served the British Army with extreme loyalty and won a number of awards including the 'Victoria Cross'.